LouisMylle/IP-Atlas/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser.

-### Admin Account
+### Default Login Credentials

-After running the seed script, an admin account will be created.
-Contact the system administrator for login credentials.
+After running the seed script, you can log in with:

+- **Email**: `admin@ipatlas.local`
+- **Password**: `admin123`

+⚠️ **IMPORTANT**: Change these default credentials immediately after your first login!

+### First Steps After Login

+1. Navigate to Settings and change your password
+2. Generate a new API key if needed for API access
+3. Start creating your IP ranges and managing your network

 ## API Endpoints